Science

 Prerequisite(s): Algebra I

-Designed for the innovative and curious, this class primarily centers around the exciting First Technology Challenge (FTC).
+Designed for the innovative and curious, this class primarily centers around the exciting First Technology Challenge (FTC) which challenges students to design, build, and code robots that will compete head to head against those of other teams.
 Students will split into two collaborative teams – the builders and the programmers.
 The builders bring designs to life, using advanced tools like 3D printers and laser cutters, along with OnShape CAD for design.
 They craft intricate robots, complete with mechanisms like intakes and shooters.
 Meanwhile, the programmers breathe life into these creations, using Android Studio to write Java code for autonomous navigation and gamepad control.
 Beyond robotics, the course delves into practical applications of mathematics, including regression and dimensional analysis to complete an activity that simulates the post-WWII analysis of the Trinity Test, where British researchers determined classified information about the Manhattan Project by using a clever application of mathematics.

 Students don’t need prior programming knowledge, although most students will be introduced to at least some programming.
 Those students with prior programming knowledge will also have the opportunity to do more extensive programming tasks.